Chandana28-cloud/CRVidKit/README.md

 # CRVidKit
 Video player

-The video player not working.
+The video player not working.....